 Natalya is Senior Lecturer in Modern History.
 She has a BA in History and Journalism from the American University in Bulgaria (AUBG) and a BA in Modern Foreign Languages (with Distinction) from the Minsk State Linguistic University.
 She received her MA (with Merit) in European Studies and her PhD in History from King's College London.

-Natalya’s professional experience includes working as Belarus Media Project Coordinator and editor of the Belarus Reporting Service at the Institute for War and Peace Reporting in London (2002-2003) and as Russian Language Tutor at the Washington and Lee University, USA (1999-2000).
-At the University of Winchester, Natalya teaches modules on Russian and Soviet history and on 20th-century European history.
+Natalya’s professional experience includes working as Belarus Media Project Coordinator and editor of the Belarus Reporting Service at the Institute for War and Peace Reporting in London and as Russian Language Tutor at the Washington and Lee University, USA.
+She was a teaching fellow at King's College London, while doing her PhD.
+At the University of Winchester, Natalya teaches modules on Russian, Soviet and East European history and on 20th-century European history.

-Natalya is currently working on a political biography of Petr Masherau, the First Secretary of the Belorussian Communist Party and the popular leader of the Soviet Belorussian republic during 1965 - 1980.
+Natalya has published on late Soviet consumer culture, including a monograph, Soviet Consumer Culture in the Brezhnev Era (Routledge, 2013).
+She is currently working on a political biography of Petr Masherau, the First Secretary of the Belorussian Communist Party and the popular leader of the Soviet Belorussian republic during 1965 - 1980.